syncfusion/maui-car-dashboard/README.md

-# Crate car dashboard application in .NET MAUI platform
+# Create car dashboard application in .NET MAUI platform

 This repository contains the samples that demonstrate to create car dashboard in .NET MAUI application using SfRadialGauge Control.